Definitions of Interaction Types

 Leaves (2 interaction type)

 - Leaves Consumption: The animal deliberately chews or eats leaves.
 Use this interaction type when author report the animal eating leaves en situ or finding leaf fragments in ejecta pellets under roosts.
 In some instances, bats eat leaves of the same species where they eat fruit.
 These interactions should be entered separately.
 Do NOT use this interaction type if the animal is making a “tent” roost out of the leaf since it is not actually chewing the leaf for sustenance.

 - Leaf/Tree Roost: The animal uses the leaf or other part of the plant as a day or night roost.
 These can be roosts in foliage (used opportunistically or “tent” created by the bat); in tree/plant cavities; under exfoliating bark; out in the open on tree trunks, boles, or branches; under fallen logs; inside the “pitchers” of Nepenthes, or other plant structure.
 Add details about the part of the plant the bat is using in the Notes section.
 Use the “Leaf” tag if the bat roost involves plant foliage specifically.

 - Arthropod Consumption: The animal deliberately consumes arthropods in the air, on a surface, or in the water.
 Use this interaction type when whole, part, or DNA of the arthropod/insect is recovered in feces or stomachs, or the interaction is witnessed or recorded (photo/video/bat detector).

-- Arthropod Transport: The animal is being used by the arthropod as a transport agent (e.g, flower mites moving from one plant to another) or as a moving food source (e.g., an ectoparasite living on the outside of a bat).
-Use this interaction type when authors report ectoparasites on bats.
+- Arthropod Transport: The animal is being used by the arthropod as a transport agent (e.g, flower mites moving from one plant to another).
+Do NOT use this interaction type for ectoparasites.